Supporters of Olympia Community Sailing

 Schedule J, Part I — Organizations filing when comp exceeds $150K

 No independent compensation consultant reported for the most recent year with Schedule J data (2023).
 Executive pay was set through internal board processes — a compensation committee, comparison to prior years, or board vote — without outside benchmarking.
-This is common and not inherently concerning for organizations paying market-rate salaries.
-It becomes more notable as compensation levels rise and the board’s judgment becomes harder to validate externally.
+This filing line records the process used, rather than evaluating whether that process is right or wrong.

 Equity-Based Compensation